-To reduce flood risk through the appropriate siting of development and use of flood resistance measures.
+To reduce manage the risk of flood risk through the appropriate siting of development and use of flood resistancemitigation measures.

 - Require development to be sited appropriately and include floor levels consistent with an assessment of 1 in 100 year flood depths and overland water flow paths. - Require new developments to incorporate any necessary flood resistance measures. - Require that flood resistance measures are maintained for the lifetime of the building. - Protect and enhance overland flow paths.